Diesel Particulate Emissions

 In 2012 less than 40% of all construction plant and equipment on Crossrail construction sites were fitted with diesel particulate filters or cleaner Euro Stage IIIB engines.
 By 2015 this had increased to over 80%.
 The learning legacy paper on Non-Road Mobile Machinery Diesel Engine Emissions Control Requirements describes the research undertaken and analysis of the various options for controlling emissions and the steps taken to implement the eventual solution and monitor compliance.
 This also includes a series of guidance notes that future projects may find useful.

 Crossrail required daily dust logs and use of continuous monitors for monitoring of dust from construction sites.
-Dust monitoring data collected from the continuous monitors will be published in 2019 as a useful resource for future research and possible benchmarking.
+Dust monitoring data collected from the continuous monitors was used to ensure compliance requirements were met.